iccaving/icccsite/content/pages/apps.md

 {!center}(/rcc/caving/apps/editor/preview.png, /rcc/caving/apps/CaveView/)

-The [Report Editor](rcc/caving/apps/rain) allows people to edit this website.
+The [Report Editor](rcc/caving/apps/rain) allows authorised users to edit this website.
 The source files are on Github and the Editor app interfaces with the Github API to provide an online trip report editor.
+Source available at [https://github.com/rhyst/github-editor](https://github.com/rhyst/github-editor) and [https://github.com/rhyst/github-relay](https://github.com/rhyst/github-relay).

 ## Photo Processor

-The [Photo Processor](/rcc/caving/apps/photos/) allows people to run the scripts that generate our photo gallery from a web page.
+The [Photo Processor](/rcc/caving/apps/photos/) allows authorised users to run the scripts that generate our photo gallery from a web page.

 ## Counters

-We currently have two counters.
-We have the [Slovenia Countdown](/rcc/caving/apps/slov/) which counts down the days until we are returned to our true lives, exploring the caves of Migovec.
+There are two simple time counters.
+The [Slovenia Countdown](/rcc/caving/apps/slov/) counts down the days until we are returned to our true lives, exploring the caves of Migovec.
 The [Rescue Countup](/rcc/caving/apps/rescue/) counts the days since we last had to call a cave rescue service on a club trip or expedition.